sbeving/ApexPenetrate/README.md

-# ApexPenetrateGo
+# ApexPenetrate

 ![ApexPenetrate Logo Placeholder](https://via.placeholder.com/150x50?text=ApexPenetrate-Go)

-ApexPenetrateGo is an automated penetration testing tool written in Go.
+ApexPenetrate is an automated penetration testing tool written in Go.
 It streamlines various stages of security assessments, from reconnaissance to vulnerability scanning and reporting.

 ## Features (Initial)